How To Claim UIF Benefits - Easy Steps

 Who Qualifies for UIF Claim?

-Remember, the UIF unemployment benefits was created to help people who are no longer working and women on maternity leave.
+Remember, the UIF unemployment benefits were created to help people who are no longer working and women on maternity leave.

 So, you cannot claim under the following work situations: